 For Apple as a company, one of the advantages of creating your own hardware and software is that you can fine tune and optimize your operating systems to perfectly fit the hardware you create.
-This is plain obvious the moment you come in contact with an iPhone, an iPad or a Mac, but it hasn’t been as noticeable as of late as with the release of OS X Mavericks.
+This is plain obvious the moment you come in contact with an iPhone, an iPad or a Mac, but it hasn’t been as noticeable as of late as with the

 With it, Apple has provided even older Macs with a lot of new features, yet perhaps none is more apparent than the increased battery life that most Macs are gaining by just installing OS X Mavericks.